-- 47.1 Subject to article 47.2, all acts done by a meeting of directors, or of a committee of directors, shall be valid notwithstanding the participation in any vote of a director: - 47.1.1 who was disqualified from holding office; - 47.1.2 who had previously retired or who had been obliged by the constitution to vacate office:
+- (1) Subject to article 47(2), all acts done by a meeting of directors, or of a committee of directors, shall be valid notwithstanding the participation in any vote of a director: - (a) who was disqualified from holding office; - (b) who had previously retired or who had been obliged by the constitution to vacate office; - (c) who was not entitled to vote on the matter, whether by reason of a conflict of interests or otherwise;

+if without:

-47 1 3 who was not entitled to vote on the matter, whether by reason of a conflict of interests or otherwise: if without: 47.1.4 the vote of that director; and 47.1.5 that director being counted in the quorum; the decision has been made by a majority of the directors at a quorate meeting.
-Article 47.1 does not permit a director or a connected person to keep any benefit that may be conferred upon him or her by a resolution of the directors or of a committee of directors if, but for article 47.1, the resolution would have been void, or if the director has not complied with article 8.
-SEAL If the charity has a seal it must only be used by the authority of the directors or of a committee of directors authorised by the directors.
+- (d) the vote of that director; and - (e) that director being counted in the quorum;

+the decision has been made by a majority of the directors at a quorate meeting.

+(2) Article 47(1) does not permit a director or a connected person to keep any benefit that may be conferred upon him or her by a resolution of the directors or of a committee of directors if, but for article 47(1), the resolution would have been void, or if the director has not complied with article 8.

+Seal

+If the charity has a seal it must only be used by the authority of the directors or of a committee of directors authorised by the directors.
 The directors may determine who shall sign any instrument to which the seal is affixed and unless otherwise so determined it shall be signed by a director and by the secretary (if any) or by a second director.

+Minutes

+- 49 The directors must keep minutes of all: - (1) appointments of officers made by the directors; - (2) proceedings at meetings of the charity; - (3) meetings of the directors and committees of directors including:

+- (a) the names of the directors present at the meeting; - (b) the decisions made at the meetings; and - (c) where appropriate the reasons for the decisions.

+Accounts

-MINUTES The directors must keep minutes of all: appointments of officers made by the directors; proceedings at meetings of the charity; meetings of the directors and committees of directors including: 49.3.1 the names of the directors present at the meeting; 49.3.2 the decisions made at the meetings, and 49.3.3 where appropriate the reasons for the decisions.
-ACCOUNTS The directors must prepare for each financial year accounts as required by the Companies Acts.
-The accounts must be prepared to show a true and fair view and follow accounting standards issued or adopted by the Accounting Standards Board or its successors and adhere to the recommendations of applicable Statements of Recommended Practice.
-The directors must keep accounting records as required by the Companies Acts.
-ANNUAL REPORT AND RETURN AND REGISTER OF CHARITIES
+- (1) The directors must prepare for each financial year accounts as required by the Companies Acts.
+The accounts must be prepared to show a true and fair view and follow accounting standards issued or adopted by the Accounting Standards Board or its successors and adhere to the recommendations of applicable Statements of Recommended Practice. - (2) The directors must keep accounting records as required by the Companies Act.

+Annual Report and Return and Register of Charities
-- 51.1 The directors must comply with the requirements of the Charities Act 2011 with regard to the: - 51.1.1 transmission of a copy of the statements of account to the Commission; - 51.1.2 preparation of an Annual Report and the transmission of a copy of it to the Commission: - 51.1.3 preparation of an Annual Return and its transmission to the Commission.

-51.2 The directors must notify the Commission promptly of any changes to the charity's entry on the Central Register of Charities.
+- (1) The directors must comply with the requirements of the Charities Act 2011 with regard to the: - (a) transmission of a copy of the statements of account to the Commission: - (b) preparation of an Annual Report and the transmission of a copy of it to the Commission; - (c) preparation of an Annual Return and its transmission to the Commission. - (2) The directors must notify the Commission promptly of any changes to the charity's entry on the Central Register of Charities.